Why study Tropical Agriculture and the Environment (TAE) at the University of Hawai‘i at Mānoa?

 An exceptional learning experience in a place like no other…

-In this remarkable setting, students in the Tropical Plant and Soil Sciences (TPSS) program at the University of Hawai‘i at Mānoa (UH Mānoa) learn how to responsibly manage land, water, crops, and agricultural systems.
+In this remarkable setting, students in the Tropical Agriculture and the Environment (TAE) undergraduate program at the University of Hawai‘i at Mānoa (UH Mānoa) learn how to responsibly manage land, water, crops, and agricultural systems.
 Our undergraduate and graduate degree programs prepare students to solve complex problems using applied science methods, with the goal of improving plant production, ensuring a safe and abundant food supply, and protecting the environment.

 Optimizing Our Resources